I'd like to add you to my professional network on LinkedIn.

 LinkedIn created this introduction to remove an obstacle to reaching out, and to make it easier for people to connect with each other.
 But the most helpful thing that LinkedIn could do here would be to make it slightly harder to connect.

-How LInkedIn Can Help Instead of pre-populating the "personal note" in the message window, LinkedIn should do two things:
+How LinkedIn Can Help Instead of pre-populating the "personal note" in the message window, LinkedIn should do two things:

 Leave the message window empty, and